7 Best Strength Training Exercises

 two women performing a lateral lunge and back row as example of strength training exercise for women

-Build full body strength with this ALL STRENGTH workout for women!
+Build full-body strength with this strength training routine for women.
 7 of the best compound strength training exercises combined in a challenging and effective 30-minute workout.

 This strength workout has been my go-to through all seasons of life, including pregnancy and postpartum.
 You decide how challenging it is based on the weights you pick up.

-Add this full body weight training workout for women to your home training program 1-2 times a week to build muscle and increase endurance.
+Add this full-body strength-building workout for women to your home training program 1-2 times a week to build muscle and increase endurance.

 Workout Equipment: